UNIVERSE-DAO/UNIVERSE/CONTRIBUTING.md

 > The protocol is alive — but only if it can breathe across the network.

-- Run a node or host the sovereign D-UI
+- Run a node and host the sovereign D-UI
 - Mirror the Truth Engine or maintain decentralized backups
 - Extend UNIVERSE into new regions, cultures, or realities